How Much Does a Videographer Cost in 2022?

 Even with a basic package the included highlights and other edits should be of professional quality with either music or music and other audio snippets captured during the wedding day.

-In 2021 it’s common for wedding films to be delivered through an online platform such as Vimeo, Google Drive or Dropbox insuring your films are available as soon as possible and can easily be re-edited should any changes need t to be made.
+In 2022 it’s common for wedding films to be delivered through an online platform such as Vimeo, Google Drive or Dropbox insuring your films are available as soon as possible and can easily be re-edited should any changes need to be made.

 As mentioned some videographers offer unedited or raw footage for an additional fee.
-Due to the large size of raw video files (hundreds of gigabytes) the couple is usually expected to provide the videographer with a hard drive to deliver this footage.
+Due to the large size of raw video files (hundreds of gigabytes) the couple will usually receive a hard drive containing their raw footage.

 Wedding Videography Extras